teremterem/django_url_shortener/README.md

 - Cover Django views with tests as well.
 - Turn some of the unit tests into doctests?
 - Validate that it is indeed a url that is being shortened.
-- Protect your UI from injection attacks
+- Protect people from url injection attacks?
+How?
+Validate that urls are actually urls?
+- Rewrite test docstrings in a more formal fashion ("given this then that" and so on)

 ### Ideas to further improve url lookup